robert/robert.github.com/_posts/2018-11-07-https-something-something.md

 Domain owners can now monitor CTLs for newly issued certificates on their domain that they don't recognize.
 They can do this either by downloading the (completely public) data and sifting through it themselves, or by using a service like [crt.sh](https://crt.sh/) to sift through it for them.
 If they see a certificate that they don't recognize, they can freak out, try to get it revoked, and try to get the CA that signed it into trouble.

+CTLs do have unfortunate side-effects.
+Services like crt.sh are not only useful tools for domain owners, but for attackers too.
+Attackers can search crt.sh for all certificates for subdomains of a particular website, and can scour this list for less well-known and perhaps less protected targets.
+For example, `test-sandbox.acmecorp.com` might be running experimental and insecure code, and might contain a backdoor into the main `acmecorp.com` infrastructure.

 Since CTLs mean more work and more scrutiny for CAs, we might expect them to decline or accidentally forget to play along.
 To force CAs to comply, browsers refuse to trust TLS certificates without at least 2 valid signatures from CTL operators.
 If a CA tries to evade scrutiny by not submitting a new certificate to 2 CTLs, they will not have 2 valid CTL signatures that they can append to it.
 Without these signatures the certificate will not be trusted by browsers and so will be useless.

 It is important that the CTLs are accurate and immutable.
 It should not be possible for a CTL operator to remove a certificate from their log, or to rewrite history to post-date additional certificates.
 CTL operators prove that their CTLs are immutable and append-only by storing them as a Merkle Tree, the same data structure behind most blockchains.
 A Merkle Tree is a tree in which each node contains a cryptographic hash of the contents of its children.
 If a child were removed or added then the hashes of a significant portion of the tree would need to be recomputed in order for the tree to remain valid.
 Such a change would be quickly noticed by the organizations watching and verifying the CTL, and the CTL is therefore protected against being tampered with by its operator.